SHOULD YOU PAY FOR BUYER'S CLOSING COSTS? MAYBE!

 My advice is to not get hung up on what your coworker or uncle says about “Why should you have to pay for their closing costs?!”
 That’s not really the point.
 The point is that if the buyers borrow a little more, and you get the same amount of money, and it lets the sale happen, then it makes sense to structure the deal that way.

-I can walk you through specific examples and answer any other questions you might have.
-Just send
+At Green Light Real Estate, we can walk you through specific examples and answer any other questions you might have.
+Just send us an emai at info@GreenLight-RealEstate.com, or call 802-225-6425.

 For more information on how to avoid mistakes when selling, download our free report called "Avoiding the Top Ten Biggest Selling Mistakes".
-This report is offered to all guests.
+This report is free, of course.